copiousfreetime/hitimes/README.md

 ## DESCRIPTION

-A fast, high resolution timer library for recording peformance metrics.
+A fast, high resolution timer library for recording performance metrics.

 ## TABLE OF CONTENTS